dom-king/brewdog-beer-finder/README.md

-Docs and clean up code FE & BE - double check the code and the comments and validation of the data Tests - unit and feature - service, controller, model, front end tests (best I can do with the time I have) Docker - set up the application to run in a container - have a look if need be
+Docs and clean up code FE & BE - double check the code and the comments and validation of the data Tests - unit and feature - service, controller, model, front end tests (best I can do with the time I have)